This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 Shrimp Yakisoba is a favorite Japanese dish of stir fried noodles with plump shrimp and tender vegetables in a savory-sweet sauce.
 It’s an easy and delicious weeknight meal.

-This Shrimp Yakisoba combines tender Japanese wheat noodles with shrimp, cabbage, thin slices of onion, mushrooms, and carrots.
-The noodles and vegetables are cooked in a skillet together as a quick stir fry.
+Like Beef Yakisoba, this Shrimp Yakisoba combines tender Japanese wheat noodles with protein and veggies.
+In this case, shrimp, cabbage, thin slices of onion, mushrooms, and carrots are tangled up with the nooodles.